 - Applicants must state the school they are or plan to attend

 - Applications should be submitted to firstname.lastname@example.org.
 Please include a name, address, phone number, and headshot to be included with article publication.
 Please include "Scholarship" in the subject line.

 Essays will be screened, and the top essays will be published on The College Investor.
-The scholarship winner and runner up will be selected on July 31, 2018 by the article that generates the most social media "buzz", as determined by social shares.
+The scholarship winner and runner up will be selected on July 31, 2020 by the article that generates the most social media "buzz", as determined by social shares and visitors to the article.
 Applicants are encouraged to generate support for their story through friends and family.